AyeCode/geodir-multilingual/readme.txt

 == Changelog ==

+= 2.0.0.10 =
+* Map is not working on listing preview page - FIXED

 = 2.0.0.9 =
 * Rewrite rules conflict with translated location page slug - FIXED
 * Unable to set source language post in import post - FIXED